 After a few miles we arrived at The Pinnacle, often referred to as the best view on the Appalachian Trail in Pennsylvania.
 I’d never been there before and was certainly excited to see it, but the view was mostly socked in with clouds.

-We moved on to the next overlook called Pulpit Rock, now in some more familiar territory.
+We moved on to the next overlook called Pulpit Rock.
 We’d been here on day hikes in the past.
 The weather remained humid throughout the day, but at least it wasn’t raining anymore.

 We descended from there to the first shelter of our trip at Windsor Furnace.
 It was tempting to spend the night there.
 We were still wet, exhausted, and developing nasty blisters over the relentless Pennsylvania rocks.

-Finally we arrived at the Pocahontas Spring, our pre-ordained destination.
+Finally we arrived at the Pocahontas Spring, our planned destination.
 Mike and I got there okay but Dave was a long way behind.
-We waited for what felt like an age and even grew a little concerned, but eventually he showed up.
+We waited for what felt like an age, and even grew a little concerned.
+Eventually he showed up.

 Maybe instead of shitting gracefully in the woods (Like tough mountain men), we were front stage performers in a bona-fide Shit Show?
 Nah.
 Impossible.

-It would be my first time sleeping in a tent… ever.
+It was first time sleeping in a tent.
+Ever.